XuGuaaaanyu/Optical_Tomography/README.md

 ## Runtime Flow

 1. **LED‑scan loop** selects LED *i* (SPI1).
-2. AD7175‑8 runs in *continuous conversion*; each falling RDY on PB4 triggers `EXTI4_IRQHandler()`.
+2. AD7175‑8 runs in *continuous read*; each falling RDY on PB4 triggers `EXTI4_IRQHandler()`, which reads in one channel data.
 3. Handler:

    1. `rdy_to_spi()`   → switch PB4 to MISO.
-   2. Read 3 bytes over SPI3 (24‑bit conversion).
+   2. Read 4 bytes over SPI3 (24‑bit conversion + 8 bit status).
+   3. Unpack the frame to extract channel and data.
-   3. `rdy_to_exti()`  → return PB4 to EXTI.
+   4. `rdy_to_exti()`  → return PB4 to EXTI.
-   4. Store sample; advance channel/LED indices.
-4. After collecting one full LED frame, disable `RDY` interrupt, update LED pattern, and stream data to PC via USART2 DMA.
+4. After collecting one full LED frame, disable `RDY` interrupt, update LED pattern
+5. Stream data to PC via USART2 DMA.
 Re‑enable EXTI when the bus is free.

+The waveform on a logic analyzer looks like the following:

 ---